Liebeconty/Bert-CNN/README.md

 # Bert-CNN
-Use bert+cnn for text classification.
+Use bert+cnn / XLNet for text classification.

 Dataset: RCV1